davidlira19/Automated-Builds-CI-CD/docs/README.md

   <img src="images/github_logo.png">
 </p>

-GitHub Actions is the way we will integrate Automated Builds in our GitHub projects, with this tool we can automate, customize, and run our software development workflows directly in our repository.
-We can discover, create and share actions to perform any job you want, including CI / CD, and combine actions into a completely customized workflow.
+GitHub Actions is the way we will integrate Automated Builds in our GitHub projects, with this tool we can automate, customize, and run our software development workflows (what I will talk more deeply later) directly in our repository.
+We can discover, create and share actions to perform any job you want, including CI / CD, and combine actions into a completely customized workflows.
-Thanks to GitHub we will be capable we can download actions already programmed by other users and use them directly in our project.
+Thanks to GitHub we will be capable to download actions already programmed by other users and use them directly in our project.

 We know what Automated Builds are and how they work, but how we set up automated builds with Github Actions?